dotnet-presentations/dotnet-maui-workshop/Part 3 - Navigation/README.md

 ## Registering Routing

-Now that we have our details page in place we need to register it for routing.
+Now that we have our details page in place, we need to register it for routing.
 This is done in both the Shell routing system and with the .NET MAUI dependency service.

 1. Open `AppShell.xaml.cs` code behind and add the following code into the constructor under the `InitializeComponent();` invoke: